Common BBQ grill regulator problems

 In case of a gas leak the gas flow is higher than normal.
 This feature in our regulator register a abnormal high gas glow and restricts the flow by shutting a kind of valve.

-Now what can we do about this propane grill regulator problem.
+What to do about propane grill regulator problems

 Step 1: Keep the lid open to ventilate